universetraveller/catena4j/docs/API.md

 ```python
 def register_loader_lazy(name: str, package: str, clazz: str, level: int) -> None
 ```
 Register a loader with lazy import (performance optimization).
+It is used only when users know how it works.

 **Parameters**:
 - `name`: Loader identifier